The Goods Line: Background

 The western edge of Darling Harbour yard.
 The back of the Ultimo Tram Depot and tramway power station – now the Powerhouse Museum – can be seen.
 The Goods Line passes by the tram depot and ends at the museum.

-The Goods Line uses the route of a former freight railway line that connected Sydney Yard and the Sydney–Parramatta railway line to the shipping port of Darling Harbour.
+The Goods Line runs along the route of a former freight railway line that connected Sydney Yard and the Sydney–Parramatta railway line to the shipping port of Darling Harbour.

 Historical background

 The railway line opened in 1855 and was extended to Dulwich Hill in 1922, providing a way for freight trains to access Darling Harbour without interfering with passenger trains.
 A short branch from Lilyfield to Rozelle served another goods terminal.

 Transition and decline of freight use (1980s)

 The port facilities at Darling Harbour closed down and the precinct was extensively redeveloped in the 1980s.
 In the following years, the Lilyfield – Sydney Yard section became disused and with the Inner West Light Rail that opened between Pyrmont and Central station in 1997 using part of its alignment.
 The light rail leaves the former railway corridor at Hay Street, leaving a short section of the corridor disused.